San-Francisco-Write-The-Docs/meetups/planning/meetup-announcement.md

-# Create the Meetup Announcement
+# Create and Manage the Meetup Announcement

 ## How to Create the Posting